nicolocarpignoli/GeoAR.js/README.md

 <a-camera gps-camera rotation-reader></a-camera>
 ```

+⚠️In addition to that, as you can see on the example above, we also have to add `rotation-reader` to handle rotation events.
+See [here](https://aframe.io/docs/0.9.0/components/camera.html#reading-position-or-rotation-of-the-camera) for more details.

 ## Properties

 | Property   | Description | Default Value |
 |------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|
 | alert     | Whether to show a message when GPS signal is under the `positionMinAccuracy`                  | false |                                                                                                                                                                        | true          |
 | positionMinAccuracy        | Minimum accuracy allowed for position signal    | 100 |

-⚠️In addition to that, we also have to add `rotation-reader` to handle rotation events.
-See [here](https://aframe.io/docs/0.9.0/components/camera.html#reading-position-or-rotation-of-the-camera) for more details.

 ### `gps-entity-place`